Your Durham biorepository has minus-80 freezers and ambient shelves, and your WMS treats them the same

 Exactly what you get

 A WMS that understands a biorepository: put-away that respects temperature zones so a sample never lands in the wrong freezer, sample-level picking with chain-of-custody capture per vial, and freezer-rack-shelf location logic instead of generic bins.
 The warehouse runs on rules, not overrides.
-It connects to your inventory management software, supply chain software, ERP, and business intelligence dashboards for capacity and utilization.
+It connects to your inventory management software, supply chain software, ERP, and business intelligence (BI) dashboards for capacity and utilization.

 How to choose a developer in Durham